6 Foods People with Asthma Should Avoid

-Saturated fat is also present in processed food.
+Sources of saturated fats are at the top of the list people with asthma should avoid.
 According to Mayo Clinic, it worsens the symptoms of asthma.
-This is because the immune system responds negatively when you consume these.
+This is because the immune system responds negatively when you consume them.

-Therefore, experts recommend you eat omega-3 fatty acids.
-Just some of the foods you can find these in are oily fish, flaxseed, and walnuts.
+You can opt for other types of fats.
+Wxperts recommend you eat omega-3 fatty acids.
+Just some of the foods you can find them are oily fish, flax seed, and walnuts.
 Lean protein sources are also a good choice for people with asthma.
-Skim milk, chicken breast, and legumes are some examples of these.
+Skim milk, chicken breast, and legumes are some examples.

-When you go shopping, check the labels to find foods that contain little or no saturated fast.
-Likewise, start steaming, baking, or grilling your food instead of frying them.
+When you go shopping, check the labels to find foods that contain little or no saturated fats.
+Likewise, start steaming, baking, or grilling your foods instead of frying them.

-Just choose your dairy intelligently.
+Just choose your dairy products intelligently.
 Instead of getting whole milk, pick up nonfat products and try substitutes once in a while.
-Have you tried almond milk or potato milk, by any chance?
+Have you tried almond milk or potato cheese, by any chance?

-We often eat a lot of dairy without realizing it, since it’s in all kinds of recipes and daily foods: creamy soups, stuffed pasta dishes, ice cream, lattes, smoothies, butter, etc.
+People often eat a lot of dairy products without realizing it, since it’s in all kinds of recipes and daily foods: creamy soups, stuffed pasta dishes, ice cream, lattes, smoothies, butter, etc.

 As if that weren’t enough, the consistency and texture of milk products increase mucus production, and therefore increase congestion.
 This makes it hard to breathe freely during an asthma attack.

-We again come back to talking about saturated fat, because red meat has a lot of it.
-While there are exceptions, like lamb, which is relatively lean, asthma is worsened by the saturated fat found in beef and pork.
+We again come back to talking about saturated fats, because red meats are rich in them.
+While there are exceptions, like lamb, which is relatively lean, asthma is worsened by the saturated fats in beef and pork.